eclipse-ecal/ecal/doc/rst/getting_started/hello_world.rst

     .. tip::

-       When installing CMake, choose "Add to PATH", so you don't have to always provide the full path to the cmake executable
+       When installing CMake, choose "Add to PATH", so you don't have to always provide the full path to the CMake executable

        .. image:: img/cmake_setup_cut.svg
           :alt: CMake Add to PATH
+          :class: with-shadow

 * |fa-ubuntu| Ubuntu: